daidodo/format-imports/README.md

     If it's not set but `--output` is provided, `format-imports` will try to infer code type from the output file extension.

+  - `-l, --log`

+    Show debug logs in the output.

 ## Format a Directory

 ```sh